 7 Weird Things That Happen To Your Body If You Don’t Shower For 2 Days

-We've all been there, you come home late, exhausted, and ask yourself, "Do I really need to shower?"
-More often than not, you promise yourself that you'll shower in the morning, knowing good and well that you won't have time.
-Suddenly, it's been two days since you last showered and you feel fine but start to feel a bit grossed out, wondering how often do you actually have to shower?
+Picture this: You've been working from home in your pajamas all day, save for a quick break for yoga.
+Maybe you have a little hot sauce in your hair, but the inertia of the couch is real.
+You might find yourself asking, "Do I really need to shower?"
+What about those times when you promise yourself that you'll shower in the morning, knowing good and well that you won't have time?
+Suddenly, it's been two days since you last showered, and you're wondering how often do you actually have to shower?

-If you're as lazy as me, you're actually in luck.
-"Skip your shower this morning?
-Good news: For most people, there is absolutely no health risk in skipping that shower," Edison de Mello, MD, Ph.D., tells Bustle.
+If you're as likely as I am to say but the water will be cold so I'll just stay dry, you're actually in luck.
+If you didn't take a shower this morning, "for most people, there is absolutely no health risk in skipping that shower," says Edison de Mello, MD, Ph.D., founder, director of men’s clinic, and chief medical officer of the Akasha Center for Integrative Medicine.
 "Sure, if you sweat you could develop a bit of body odor and have a stinky afternoon.
 Even so, a daily shower is not really necessary."

-While there's no serious health risk to skipping a shower for two days, there are some effects to be aware of, especially if you are predisposed to certain skin reactions.
+While there's no serious health risk to skipping a shower, there are some effects to be aware of, especially if you're predisposed to certain skin conditions like eczema.
 Here's what can happen to your body if you don't shower for two days.

 1. You Can't Contain Bad Bacteria

-If bad bacteria are left on your body, they can enter your nose, mouth, and eyes, leading to you getting sick.
-When you shower, it cleans off all these germs that you've encountered throughout the day, including those that can make you sick.
+When you bathe, you clean off the germs that you've encountered throughout the day, including those that can enter your body through your eyes, mouth, and nose and make you sick.
 However, if you do take a few days between showers, consistently washing your hands can go a long way to prevent sickness.
 “By not washing, you are more likely to have a number of different bugs on your hands and face,” Dr. Muhammad says.
 “This puts you at risk of developing a cold or infection as bugs may be present and can leave your body fighting off their effects.”

 3. You Can Break Out